-In accordance with the Company's announcement at the start of the financial year of an on-market share buy-back for up to 10% of the Company's shares over 12 months, the program was activated, and 496,293 shares were bought back in the period to 30 June 2023.
+The on-market share buy-back for up to 10% of the Company's shares over 12 months continued in the 2024 financial year and 3,116,600 shares were bought back in the period to 30 June 2024.

-In accordance with the Company's capital management program, the program has been extended for a further 12 months until 19 July 2024.
+In accordance with the Company's capital management program, the program has been extended for a further 12 months until 18 July 2025.
 This provides the mechanism for the Company to buy back its shares during prolonged periods of share price volatility when there is a significant discount to underlying NTA.